davidmoten/openapi-codegen/README.md

 * Plenty of unit tests (good ones, full serialization and deserialization tests)

 ## Usage
+Let's look at the case where we want to generate the server side (spring-boot).

 Unfortunately the import mappings configuration of *openapi-generator-plugin* 6.4.0 does not work well at all except for simple single class bandaids.
 I got cooperation between *openapi-generator* and *openapi-codegen* working by following this process:

-* generate with openapi-generator-plugin to packages `my.company.server` and `my.company.model`
+* generate with openapi-generator-plugin to packages `my.company.api` and `my.company.model`
 * use maven-antrun-plugin to
   * replace all references to `my.company.model` to `my.company.alt.model` in `my/company/server/.*.java`
   * delete `*.java` files in `my/company/model`